lightning/bolts/04-onion-routing.md

 The routing information is then deobfuscated, and the information about the next hop is extracted.
-To do so, the processing node copies the `hops_data` field, appends 65 `0x00`-bytes, generates 1365 pseudo-random bytes (using the _rho_-key), and applies the result ,using `XOR`, to the copy of the `hops_data`.
+To do so, the processing node copies the `hop_payloads` field, appends 1300 `0x00`-bytes, generates `2*1300` pseudo-random bytes (using the _rho_-key), and applies the result, using `XOR`, to the copy of the `hop_payloads`.
-The first 65 bytes of the resulting routing information become the `per_hop` field used for the next hop.
-The next 1300 bytes are the `hops_data` for the outgoing packet.
+The first few bytes correspond to the varint-encoded length `l` of the `hop_payload`, followed by `l` bytes of the resulting routing information become the `hop_payload`, and the 32 byte HMAC.
+The next 1300 bytes are the `hop_payloads` for the outgoing packet.

-A special `per_hop` `HMAC` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.
+A special `HMAC` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.

 If the HMAC does not indicate route termination, and if the next hop is a peer of the processing node; then the new packet is assembled.
-Packet assembly is accomplished by blinding the ephemeral key with the processing node's public key, along with the shared secret, and by serializing the `hops_data`.
+Packet assembly is accomplished by blinding the ephemeral key with the processing node's public key, along with the shared secret, and by serializing the `hop_payloads`.
 The resulting packet is then forwarded to the addressed peer.

 ## Requirements